 The owner of a condominium receives a deed conveying a single unit in a building or series of buildings.
 A unit owner also acquires an interest in the common property of the building or complex.
-Such features as clubhouses, swimming pools, lawns, sidewalks, parking lots and roadways are examples of common areas.
-An individual unit owner has title to the interior walls and from floor to ceiling, with other non-unit parts of the building structure designated as common area.
+Such features as clubhouses, swimming pools, lawns, sidewalks, parking lots, and roadways are examples of common areas.
+An individual unit owner has title to the interior walls and from floor to ceiling, with other non-unit parts of the building structure designated as a common area.

-Function of the Condominium Association
+The function of the Condominium Association

 A condominium association representing the individual unit owners manages the property and is responsible for maintaining the common areas.
 Unit owners vote to elect a board of directors to manage the association and prepare an annual budget to finance the activities of the condominium association.
-The association?s revenues come from annual assessments imposed upon unit owners and paid as monthly common charges by each owner.
+The association’s revenues come from annual assessments imposed upon unit owners and paid as monthly common charges by each owner.

-Bankruptcy of the Condominium Association
+The bankruptcy of the Condominium Association

-Condominium associations rarely file for bankruptcy because state laws strictly regulate and impose government oversight upon the formation, operation and management practices of condominium associations and their boards of directors.
+Condominium associations rarely file for bankruptcy because state laws strictly regulate and impose government oversight upon the formation, operation, and management practices of condominium associations and their boards of directors.
 Economically struggling unit owners who pay their common charges, gross mismanagement by the board of directors or internal theft could leave a condominium association unable to meet its financial obligations to creditors.